|Nutrition Facts (per serving)|

 One fun idea is to make a batch and cut them into nine equal portions, then split each brownie in half and sandwich it with banana ice cream for a delicious ice cream sandwich.
 Wrap each ice cream sandwich in plastic wrap tightly, then store them in a freezer bag for a fun, albeit messy, afternoon snack for kids and friends.

 A few ingredients that could be added to the batter include nuts, chocolate or butterscotch chips.

 Top them off with chocolate or peanut butter glaze, candied pecans, a drizzle of tahini, or bacon.

 How to Store or Freeze

-These brownies are easily stored in an airtight container on the countertop for a week or so.
+These brownies are easily stored in an airtight container on the countertop for up to a week.
 Or, wrap them tightly in parchment paper, and store them in a freezer bag inside the freezer.
-Just pop them in the microwave for a few seconds to enjoy them fresh again.
+Just pop them in the microwave for a few seconds to enjoy them warm.